Lanier County, Georgia

 Lanier County is a county in the south central portion of the U.S. state of Georgia.
-As of the 2020 census, the population was 9,877.
-The county seat and only incorporated municipality is Lakeland.
-The county is named after the Georgia poet Sidney Lanier.
+At the 2020 census, the population was 9,877.
+The county seat is Lakeland.
+It is named after Georgia poet Sidney Lanier.

-Lanier County is part of the Valdosta, GA Metropolitan Statistical Area.
-Lanier shares Moody Air Force Base with Lowndes County on its western boundary.
+Lanier County is part of the Valdosta metropolitan area and shares Moody Air Force Base with Lowndes County on its western boundary.

 Geography

-According to the U.S. Census Bureau, the county has a area of 200 sqmi, of which 185 sqmi is land and 15 sqmi (7.3%) is water.
+According to the U.S. Census Bureau, the county has an area of 200 sqmi, of which 185 sqmi is land and 15 sqmi (7.3%) is water.

 The vast majority of Lanier County is in the Alapaha River sub-basin of the Suwannee River basin.
 Just a narrow section of the western border of the county, northeast and southeast of Ray City, is in the Withlacoochee River sub-basin of the same Suwannee River basin, and a very narrow section of the eastern border of Lanier County is in the Upper Suwannee River sub-basin of the same Suwannee River basin.